 New Scholar Essay Prize for Catholic Studies in the Americas

-The Francis and Ann Curran Center for American Catholic Studies invites applications for its third annual competition for the New Scholar Essay Prize for Catholic Studies in the Americas.
+The Francis and Ann Curran Center for American Catholic Studies invites applications for its fourth annual competition for the New Scholar Essay Prize for Catholic Studies in the Americas.
 We invite the submission of essays penned by new scholars that offer cutting edge research about Catholics and Catholicism in North, Central, or South America and/or the Caribbean.
-Those eligible for the prize include current Ph.D. candidates who are A.B.D. ("all but dissertation") or those with a Ph.D. or Th.D. conferred no earlier than 2015.
+Those eligible for the prize include current Ph.D. candidates who are A.B.D. ("all but dissertation") or those with a Ph.D. or Th.D. conferred no earlier than 2016.

 The prize once again comes with a $1500 award.

 - Have been published or been fully accepted for publication in a peer-reviewed journal or scholarly collection within twelve months of the application deadline of February 15, 2023 (published or accepted for publication between February 15, 2022-February 15, 2023)